airtype/restfulapi/README.md

+This plugin is depreciated in favor of [Http Messages] (https://github.com/airtype/httpmessages).
+No further commits will be made.
+If you have questions, feel free to contact @wesrice in the Craft Slack.
+===

 # Restful Api

 Restful Api is a plugin for [Craft CMS](http://buildwithcraft.com) that exposes elements as resources via a restful api.
 While similar to Craft's own [Element Api](https://github.com/pixelandtonic/ElementAPI) plugin, Restful Api offers a few more features such as support for more HTTP verbs, authentication and element type based permissions.